Exmark Z Turf Equipment Backyard Life

 Search

-Lawn + Garden /
+Home / Lawn + Garden /

-Setting Up A Greenhouse: What You Need to Know
+Setting up a Greenhouse: What you Need to Know

 A family planting a garden beside their diy greenhouse

-DIY Greenhouse Considerations
+Greenhouse Setup Considerations

-The most important thing to consider when building a DIY greenhouse is its size.
+1. Determine your greenhouse size: The most important thing to consider when building a DIY greenhouse is its size.
 Think about what you’d like to plant to ensure you’ll build one with enough growing space.
-Also, remember that your greenhouse will be around for years to come, so you’ll want to place it wisely.
-Look for a location that receives at least six hours of direct daily sunlight.
-Finally, make sure it’s placed close enough to power and water supplies needed to support it.

 Types of Greenhouses